pagkly/Zed/Investopedia/Investing/Earnings Management .md

 ### Important

 The Securities and Exchange Commission (SEC) has pressed charges against managers who engaged in fraudulent earnings management.
-The SEC also requires that the financial statements of publicly traded companies be certified by the Chief Executive Officer (CEO) or Chief Financial Officer (CFO).
+The SEC also requires that the financial statements of publicly traded companies be certified by the [[CEO|Chief Executive Officer]] ([[CEO]]) or Chief Financial Officer (CFO).

 ## Examples of Earnings Management